Yousef Qashi: Al-Hussein

 On 9 September 2025, Qashi joined Jordanian Pro League club Al-Hussein, as a free agent on a three-year contract.
+On 18 March 2026, Qashi scored his first league goal for the club in a 6–0 win over Al-Jazeera.

 International career

-Qashi was first called up to the Jordan national U20 team on 6 October 2023, as a part of a training camp held in Antalya.
+Qashi was first called up to the Jordan national under-20 football team on 6 October 2023, as a part of a training camp held in Antalya.
 He was once again called up to the squad in March 2024, as a part of a series of friendlies against Japan U20.

-On 15 May 2025, Qashi was called up to the Jordan U23 team for a training camp held in Tunisia.
+On 15 May 2025, Qashi was called up to the Jordan under-23 team for a training camp held in Tunisia.
+On 23 December 2025, Qashi was called up to the 2026 AFC U-23 Asian Cup, where he participated in three of the four matches.

+On 19 March 2026, Qashi received his first senior international call-up from head coach Jamal Sellami, ahead of the matches against Nigeria and Costa Rica, held in Antalya.
+Two months later, on May, he was one of the 30 players who were named in the Jordan's preliminary squad for the 2026 FIFA World Cup.